CircuitVerse/Blog/content/posts/Shubh_final_report.md

 + Completed testing, added tests for all elements and some more UI corner cases.

-In the seprate Repository I set up webpack (initially all work was on webpacker gem in Ruby on Rails) Then I made adjustments for an environment in which a developer will be able to make changes and implement feautures easily.
+In the separate Repository I set up webpack (initially all work was on webpacker gem in Ruby on Rails) Then I made adjustments for an environment in which a developer will be able to make changes and implement features easily.
 There is a UI revamp project which ended just and I will be working on merging the UI changes to this repository and after setting all this I plan on adding this as a submodule to the rails app repository.

 Also I set up testing for simulator these tests are written in JEST and I have automated github action to test the newest code pushed onto master or incase there is a new PR on it.
 Report on these test can be seen [here](https://github.com/shubhankarsharma00/Cv-frontend/actions)